Gurpranked/comp-sec-project/README.md

 - [x] Review the material for the project
 - [x] Review the file transfer code
 - [x] Work on implementing login functionality with comparing hashes
+- [ ] Implement graceful exit for the exit command
 ## Milestone 1: User Registration
 - [x] Implement User Registration **without** security controls
 - [x] Leverage Python APIs and `crypt` library for salted hashes on passwords